Some common questions and answers:

 If you’ve already created a customer account here, simply go to Our Growers and click on ‘Join this Market’.
 This will add you to our system and our market managers will contact you with the next step.
-We do charge 5% of your overall sales.
+We do charge 7% of your overall sales.
 Like at a traditional farmers’ market, you do get to set your own prices and list your items as you wish.
-Contact John at email@example.com if you want more information.
+Contact Catherine at firstname.lastname@example.org if you want more information.

 - All producers of non-potentially hazardous foods (jams, jellies, candy and baked goods) must follow the rules of the Tennessee Department of Agriculture Domestic Kitchen Rules – http://tennessee.gov/sos/rules/0080/0080-04/0080-04-11.pdf and complete the processor application.
 Send an email to email@example.com to request one.

 Producers of potentially hazardous foods need to follow state and federal regulations.
 More information can be found at the following websites:

 - Growers must complete a grower application.Send an email to firstname.lastname@example.org to request one.

 Many of our growers are very small.
 They abide by the USDA National Organic Standards but they are not certified by a third party.
 This is not because the national standards are too rigorous (many think they are quite lax in some respects) but because the process is too expensive.
 Growers are encouraged to describe their management on their grower page and in their product listings.